-The authorisation and the related documents must be handed over by 22 April 2014 at the very latest, at any of the designated OTP branches listed under section X below, or - if the proxy, based on a foreign document, is representing more than one shareholder - at the Corporate Secretariat of OTP Bank Plc.
+The authorisation and the related documents must be handed over by 16:00 p.m. on 14 April 2015 (Tuesday) at the very latest, at any of the designated OTP branches listed under section X below of AGM announcement, or - if the proxy, based on a foreign document, is representing more than one shareholder - at the Corporate Secretariat of OTP Bank Plc.
+(1051 Budapest, Nádor utca 16.).